Tmunayyer/GoogleContacts/README.md

 npm test
 ```

+Note: Missing here is an integration test to check end to end that everything works.
+This would be a next step.

 ## The Problem

 Use the Google Contacts API to build an application that enables a user to write comments for a given contact.
 Please include authentication and a persistent data storage.